 ● Start yourself off easy.
 Go to an area where there is water or mud.
 Prints are much easier to identify in soft substrates.
 Of course, snow is a great option when it is available too!

 ● The best way to see the tracks is to place your cheek close to the ground, look toward the track and past it.
 This will help you to see depressions in the soil and possibly find another print.

 ● Take this handy Whose Track is That?
 (PDF) guide with you to help identify animal tracks.

 Rabbit (top) and squirrel tracks.

-Join a Willowbrook wildlife interpreter to improve your observational and deductive skills as you look for tracks and other evidence of wildlife at Wildlife Tracking and Observation on Saturday, March 20, from 2 – 4 p.m. at Willowbrook Wildlife Center, 525 E. Park Blvd., in Glen Ellyn.
+Join a Willowbrook wildlife interpreter to improve your observational and deductive skills as you look for tracks and other evidence of wildlife at Wildlife Tracking and Observation on Saturday, Feb.
+19 from 10 a.m. to noon at Willowbrook Wildlife Center, 525 E. Park Blvd., in Glen Ellyn.
 The program is for ages 12 and up; under 18 with an adult. $5 per person.
-Participants must wear a mask that covers their nose and mouth.
+Participants must wear a mask that covers their nose and mouth when inside forest preserve buildings.
+Consider wearing a mask in crowded outdoor settings and for activities that involve close contact with others who are not fully vaccinated.
 Register online or at 630-942-6200.

 Opossum tracks with tail drag.